willfindlay/adaptivesec-F2020/journal/01-core-wars.md

 little memory protection, imposing no limited address space for a running program and zero separation between userspace and kernelspace.

+It was also interesting to see a very early example of a well-known attack, the fork bomb, arise out of a benign (albeit incredibly silly) programming error.

 ## Third Article

+It's cool to see CoreWar programs being designed to mimic behavioral patterns from the real world, such as COMMANDO which vaults into enemy territory to launch a sneak attack or MICE (the winner of the tournament) which reproduces like, well, mice.
+Here again we see several common patterns emerging among the most successful battle programs.
+While battle programs have not yet reached the level of sophistication proposed in the first article, they are certainly formidable and resilient despite the fact that the most successful ones are fewer than 12 lines in length.

+I absolutely loved reading the description of the battle between MICE and CHANG1.
+Especially since I could *watch* the battle in real time thanks to the CoreWar simulator linked above.

 ## Fourth Article